westerndigitalcorporation/zonedstorage.io/docs/linux/overview.md

 ## ZBD Support Restrictions

-In order to minimize the amount of changes to the block layer code, various existing features were reused.
-Furthermore, other kernel components that are not compatible with zoned block devices behavior and are too complex to change were left unmodified.
-This approach led to a set of constraints that all zoned block devices must meet to be usable with Linux.
+In order to keep changes to the block layer code to a mimimum, various existing features of the block layer were reused (for instance, automatic splitting of IOs on LBA boundaries implemented for software RAID is one example of this reuse).
+Kernel components that are not compatible with the behavior of zoned block devices or were too complex to change were left unmodified.
+This resulted in a set of constraints that constrain all zoned block devices that work with Linux.

-* **Zone size** While the ZBC, ZAC, and ZNS standards do not impose any constraint on the zone layout of a device, that is, zones can be of any size, the kernel ZBD support is restricted to zoned devices with all zones of equal size.
-The zone size must also be equal to a power of 2 number of logical blocks.
-Only the last zone of a device may optionally have a smaller size (a so called *runt* zone).
-This zone size restriction allows the kernel code to use the block layer "chunked" space management normally used for software RAID devices.
-The chunked space management uses power of two arithmetic (bit shift operations) to determine which chunk (i.e. which zone) is being accessed and ensures that block I/O operations do not cross zone boundaries.
+* **Zone size** ZBC, ZAC, and ZNS standards do not impose any constraints on the zone layout of a device (this means that zones can be of any size), but kernel ZBD support is restricted to zoned devices on which all zones are of equal size.
+The zone size must also be equal to a number of logical blocks that is a power of 2.
+Only the last zone of a device may have a smaller size (a so called *runt* zone).
+This zone-size restriction allows the kernel code to use the block layer "chunked" space management that is normally used for software RAID devices.
+The chunked space management uses power-of-two arithmetic (bit shift operations) to determine which chunk (i.e. which zone) is being accessed and it also ensures that block I/O operations do not cross zone boundaries.

-* **Unrestricted Reads** The ZBC and ZAC standards define the *URSWRZ* bit indicating if a device will return an error when a read operation is directed at unwritten sectors of a sequential write required zone, that is, for a read command accessing sectors that are after the write pointer position of a zone.
-  Linux only supports ZBC and ZAC host managed hard disks allowing unrestricted read commands, or in other words, SMR hard disks reporting the *URSWRZ* bit as not set.
-This restriction has been added to ensure that the block layer disk partition scanning process does not result in read commands failing whenever the disk partition table is checked.
+* **Unrestricted Reads** The ZBC and ZAC standards define the *URSWRZ* bit, which determines whether a device will return an error when a read operation is directed at unwritten sectors of a sequential write required zone.
+(An example of this kind of read operation is when a read command accesses sectors that are after the write-pointer position of a zone.)
+Linux supports only ZBC and ZAC host-managed hard disks that allow unrestricted read commands.
+In other words, Linux supports only SMR hard disks that report that the *URSWRZ* bit is not set.
+This restriction has been added to ensure that the block-layer disk-partition-scanning process does not result in read commands that fail whenever the disk partition table is checked.

 * **Direct IO Writes** The kernel page cache does not guarantee that cached dirty pages will be flushed to a block device in sequential sector order.
-This can lead to unaligned write errors if an application uses buffered writes to write sequential write required zones of a device.
-To avoid this pitfall, applications directly using a zoned block device without a file system should always write to host managed disk sequential write required zones using direct I/O operations, that is, issue `write()` system calls with a block device file open using the `O_DIRECT` flag.
+  This can lead to unaligned write errors if an application uses buffered writes to write to the sequential write required zones of a device.
+To avoid this pitfall, applications that directly use a zoned block device without a file system should always use direct I/O operations to write to the sequential write required zones of a host-managed disk  (that is, they should issue `write()` system calls with a block device "file open" that uses the `O_DIRECT` flag).

-* **Zone Append** The ZNS specifications define the optional Zone Append command.
-This command may be used instead of regular write commands when the host needs to write data, but wants the device to tell it where the data was placed.
-This allows an efficient host implementation as it does not need to track the write pointer or order write commands in any special way.
-The Linux IO stack has been enabled to use this with kernel version 5.8, and the NVMe driver requires the device to support this optional command in order for the namespace to be usable through the kernel.
+* **Zone Append** The ZNS specifications define the optional "Zone Append" command.
+This command can be used instead of regular write commands when the host must write data, but requires the device to report where the data was placed.
+This allows an efficient host implementation, because (1) the write pointer does not have to be tracked and (2) write commands do not have to be ordered.
+The Linux IO stack has been enabled to use this with kernel version 5.8 and the NVMe driver requires the device to support this optional command in order for the namespace to be usable through the kernel.

-All known ZBC and ZAC host-managed hard disks available on the market today have characteristics compatible with these requirements and can operate with a ZBD compatible Linux kernel.
+All known ZBC and ZAC host-managed hard disks that are available on the market today have characteristics compatible with these requirements and can operate with a ZBD-compatible Linux kernel.